Wilhelm Keitel: Trial, conviction, and execution

 The IMT rejected this defence and convicted him on all charges.
 Although the tribunal's charter allowed "superior orders" to be considered a mitigating factor, it found Keitel's crimes were so egregious that "there is nothing in mitigation".
 In its judgment against him, the IMT wrote, "Superior orders, even to a soldier, cannot be considered in mitigation where crimes as shocking and extensive have been committed consciously, ruthlessly and without military excuse or justification."
 It also noted several instances where he issued illegal orders on his own authority.

 In his statement before the Tribunal, Keitel said: "As these atrocities developed, one from the other, step by step, and without any foreknowledge of the consequences, destiny took its tragic course, with its fateful consequences."
 To underscore the criminal rather than military nature of Keitel's acts, the Allies denied his request to be shot by firing squad.
 Instead, he was executed at Nuremberg Prison by hanging.

 On the day of the execution, Keitel told prison chaplain Henry F. Gerecke "You have helped me more than you know.
 May Christ, my saviour, stand by me all the way.
 I shall need him so much."
 He then received Communion and was executed later that day.
 Keitel was executed by US Army Master Sergeant John C. Woods.
 His last words were: "I call on God Almighty to have mercy on the German people.
 More than two million German soldiers went to their death for the fatherland before me.
 I follow now my sons – all for Germany."
 The trap door was small, causing head injuries to Keitel and several other condemned men as they dropped.
 Many of the executed Nazis fell from the gallows with insufficient force to snap their necks, resulting in convulsions that in Keitel's case lasted 24 minutes.
 The corpses of Keitel and the other nine executed men were, like Hermann Göring's, cremated at Ostfriedhof (Munich) and the ashes were scattered in the river Isar.

 Works

-Before his execution, Keitel published his memoirs, which were titled in English as In the Service of the Reich.
-It was later re-edited by Walter Görlitz as The Memoirs of Field-Marshal Keitel (ISBN 978-0-8154-1072-0).
+Before his execution, Keitel wrote his memoirs, which were edited by Walter Görlitz and published in Germany by Muster-Schmidt in 1961 as Generalfeldmarschall Keitel – Verbrecher oder Offizier?
+Erinnerungen, Briefe, Dokumente des Chefs OKW (Field Marshal Keitel – Criminal or Officer?
+Memoirs, Letters, and Documents of the Chief of the OKW).
+An English translation was published by Stein and Day as The Memoirs of Field-Marshal Wilhelm Keitel (1966).
+It was later re-issued as In the Service of the Reich (1979) ISBN 978-0-812-86029-0 and The Memoirs of Field-Marshal Wilhelm Keitel Chief of the German High Command, 1938-1945 (2000) ISBN 978-0-8154-1072-0.
 Another work by Keitel later published in English was Questionnaire on the Ardennes Offensive.
+He wrote it with Alfred Jodl.

 Family

-Keitel was the uncle of Katherine "Kitty" Oppenheimer, wife of the physicist J. Robert Oppenheimer, the director of the Manhattan Project's Los Alamos Laboratory, where the first atomic bombs were developed.
+Keitel was a cousin once-removed of Katherine "Kitty" Oppenheimer, wife of the physicist J. Robert Oppenheimer, the director of the Manhattan Project's Los Alamos Laboratory, where the first atomic bombs were developed.